JohnCoker/thrustcurve3/README.md

 Other directories contain small Node.js modules that implement the logic behind the routes.
 Most modules are quite small (with a single file being typical).
-Jasmine tests are located within each module, and all tests can be run with `npm test` at the top level.

 ```
 thrustcurve3